Case Study

 The Approach

-Writrospect treats AI as a reflective companion, not an author.
+Writrospect treats AI as a reflective companion.
 You write freely, even if it's short, even if it feels insignificant.
 The AI reads what you've written and notices patterns you might miss: recurring themes, commitments you've mentioned, connections to previous entries.
 It suggests additions to your journal based on your conversation with it.

 But you decide what to keep.
 The AI never writes your entry for you.

-This solves the blank-page problem in two ways.
-First, the AI gives you something to respond to, which is easier than generating from scratch.
-Second, it helps you see that even “boring” days contain threads worth following.
+The AI gives you something to respond to, which is easier than generating from scratch.
+It also helps you notice that even “boring” days have threads worth following.

 03